Your phone is off, Dylan is on. Let's get to work.Originally published by: The Manual

 One night I am watching Dylan.

 Years ago I spent four nights and five days on a mountain south of Kyoto.
 We woke to the early cold and meditated, walked through the lush, moss-covered forest cemetery in the late morning sun, then rested come afternoon.
 We ate simple, meatless monk meals, meditated again in the evening, and slept just after dark.
-We breathed the mountain air and drank the mountain water and by the end of the trip our bodies smelled very different.
-As if the moss and the slowness and meditation had seeped below our skin and changed us from within.
+We breathed the mountain air and drank the mountain water and by the end of the trip our bodies smelled as if the moss and the slowness and meditation had seeped below our skin and changed us from within.

 Dylan is wailing.
 Dylan is booed.
 Dylan is alive — as in, not dead (news) — I think to myself as the camera cuts.